 |No specific code for INR monitor device|

-The anticoagulant effect of warfarin should be kept at an international normalized ratio (INR) of about 2.5 (desirable range, 2.0-3.0), although a higher level may be better in certain clinical conditions, such as in individuals with prosthetic heart valves.
-The risk of bleeding increases exponentially with INR and becomes clinically unacceptable once the INR exceeds 5.0.
+In general, the anticoagulant effect of warfarin is optimized at an INR of about 2.5 (desirable range, 2.0-3.0), although a higher level may be better in certain clinical conditions such as in individuals with prosthetic heart valves.
+The risk of bleeding increases with an increasing INR and becomes clinically unacceptable when the INR exceeds 5.0.
 Major bleeding has been reported in 1.1%-8.1% of individuals during each year of long-term warfarin therapy.
 Risk factors include advanced age, serious illness (for example, cerebral, cardiac, kidney or liver disease), cerebrovascular or peripheral vascular disease, and an unstable anticoagulant effect.

 The studies reviewed evaluate individuals with a variety of indications for anticoagulation therapy.
 The majority of individuals received anticoagulation therapy for prosthetic heart valve replacement.
 Studies also included individuals with deep venous thrombosis, atrial fibrillation, total hip arthroplasty, and history of pulmonary emboli.
 Controlled studies show prothrombin time self-monitoring devices are effective in maintaining the INR values within a therapeutic range.
-None of the studies indicate a decrease in anticoagulation control and many indicate improved anticoagulation control with home monitoring devices.
-Such improvement is thought to be due to several factors.
-Prothrombin time testing intervals in the self-monitored individual are performed weekly as compared to every two weeks to monthly intervals when performed by a physician.
+None of the studies indicate a decrease in anticoagulation control.
+Improvement is thought to be due to several factors.
+Prothrombin time testing intervals in the self-monitored individual are performed weekly as compared to every 2 weeks to monthly intervals when performed by a physician.
 The complications associated with self-monitoring appear to be equivalent to or less than those associated with anticoagulation therapy monitored by a physician or a specialized clinic.
 When individuals are given proper training and support, the cumulative evidence from clinical trials suggests that prothrombin time self-monitoring with a home testing device is accurate, feasible, and possibly more effective than standard laboratory prothrombin time testing in maintaining anticoagulation control within target therapeutic ranges.
 In the studies evaluated, the results obtained with prothrombin time self-monitoring do not appear to vary with the individual's diagnosis.
-The individuals in the cited studies had conditions requiring long-term anticoagulation.

 The FDA approval of home prothrombin time self-monitoring devices is based on the demonstration that home prothrombin monitors produce results similar to laboratory-based measurements.
 The FDA approval did not require clinical data demonstrating that the increased frequency of home self-monitoring would improve health outcomes.
 Several randomized studies have reported improved health outcomes (primarily increased time in the therapeutic range) associated with home self-monitoring and management compared to monitoring either in a physician's office or in a specialty anticoagulation clinic.
-A Cochrane meta-analysis (Garcia-Alamino, 2010) reported on a pooled estimate of 18 randomized controlled trial (4723 participants), showing significant reductions in both thromboembolic events (risk ratio [RR] 0.50, 95% confidence interval [CI] 0.36 to 0.69) and all-cause mortality (RR 0.64, 95% CI 0.46 to 0.89).
-Trials of self-management alone showed significant reductions in thromboembolic events (RR 0.47, 95% CI 0.31 to 0.70) and all-cause mortality (RR 0.55, 95% CI 0.36 to 0.84); self-monitoring did not (thrombotic events RR 0.57, 95% CI 0.32 to 1.00; mortality RR 0.84, 95% CI 0.50 to 1.41).
-Self-monitoring significantly reduced major hemorrhages (RR 0.56, 95% CI 0.35 to 0.91) while self-management did not (RR 1.12, 95% CI 0.78 to 1.61).
-Twelve trials reported improvements in the percentage of mean INR measurements in the therapeutic range.
+A Cochrane meta-analysis (Garcia-Alamino, 2010) reported on a pooled estimate of 18 randomized controlled trial (4723 participants), showing significant reductions in both thromboembolic events (risk ratio [RR], 0.50; 95% confidence interval [CI], 0.36 to 0.69) and all-cause mortality (RR, 0.64; 95% CI, 0.46 to 0.89).
+Trials of self-management alone showed significant reductions in thromboembolic events (RR, 0.47; 95% CI, 0.31 to 0.70) and all-cause mortality (RR, 0.55; 95% CI, 0.36 to 0.84); self-monitoring did not (thrombotic events RR, 0.57; 95% CI, 0.32 to 1.00; mortality RR, 0.84; 95% CI, 0.50 to 1.41).
+Self-monitoring significantly reduced major hemorrhages (RR, 0.56; 95% CI, 0.35 to 0.91) while self-management did not (RR, 1.12; 95% CI, 0.78 to 1.61).
+A total of 12 trials reported improvements in the percentage of mean INR measurements in the therapeutic range.
 No heterogeneity was identified in any of these comparisons.
-The authors concluded that compared to standard monitoring, individuals who self-monitor or self-manage can improve the quality of their oral anticoagulation therapy.
+The authors concluded that compared to standard monitoring, individuals who self-monitor or self-manage improve the quality of their oral anticoagulation therapy.
 The number of thromboembolic events and mortality were decreased without increases in harms.
 However, self-monitoring or self-management were not feasible for up to half of the individuals requiring anticoagulant therapy due to refusal to participate, exclusion by their general practitioner, and inability to complete training.

-Bloomfield and colleagues (2011) published a meta-analysis and systematic review that included randomized controlled trials with adult subjects comparing home monitoring to monitoring in a physician's office or anticoagulation clinic; studies included adults receiving long-term (greater than three months) therapy.
-The systematic reviews identified 22 trials; five on self-monitoring only and 14 that included self-management.
-In a pooled analysis, there were significantly fewer major thromboembolic events in the self-monitoring and self-management group (99 of 4004 subjects, 2.5%) compared to the standard treatment group (149 of 3755 subjects, 4.0%; odds ratio [OR]: 0.58 (95% CI: 0.45 to 0.75).
-Rates of major bleeding events did not differ significantly in the two groups.
+Bloomfield and colleagues (2011) published a meta-analysis and systematic review that included randomized controlled trials with adult subjects comparing home monitoring to monitoring in a physician's office or anticoagulation clinic; studies included adults receiving long-term (>3 months) therapy.
+The systematic reviews identified 22 trials; 5 on self-monitoring only and 14 that included self-management.
+In a pooled analysis, there were significantly fewer major thromboembolic events in the self-monitoring and self-management group (99 of 4004 subjects, 2.5%) compared to the standard treatment group (149 of 3755 subjects, 4.0%; odds ratio [OR], 0.58; 95% CI, 0.45 to 0.75).
+Rates of major bleeding events did not differ significantly in the 2 groups.
 Similar to the Cochrane meta-analysis (Garcia-Alamino, 2010), the authors noted the low rate of study participation in subjects who met preliminary eligibility criteria.
 The authors did not conduct separate analysis of studies that did and did not enroll inception cohorts.

 Heneghan and colleagues (2012) published a meta-analysis using a design similar to the other published meta-analyses.
 The investigators searched for randomized controlled trials comparing self-monitoring or self-management of oral anticoagulation by adults compared to management by a physician or anticoagulation clinic.
-This review did not discuss the issue of whether or not home monitoring occurred in the initial three months of anticoagulation therapy.
-The meta-analysis included data on 6,417 participants from 11 of the eligible 21 trials.
-In a pooled analysis, there was a statistically significant reduction in thromboembolic events in the home prothrombin time when the protime monitoring group was compared to the standard therapy group (hazard ratio [HR]: 0.51, 95% CI: 0.31 to 0.85).
-There was not a significant difference between groups in the rate of major hemorrhagic events (HR: 0.88, 95% CI: 0.74 to 1.06) or death (HR: 0.82, 95% CI: 0.62 to 1.09).
+This review did not discuss the issue of whether or not home monitoring occurred in the initial 3 months of anticoagulation therapy.
+The meta-analysis included data on 6417 participants from 11 of the eligible 21 trials.
+In a pooled analysis, there was a statistically significant reduction in thromboembolic events in the home prothrombin time when the protime monitoring group was compared to the standard therapy group (hazard ratio [HR], 0.51; 95% CI, 0.31 to 0.85).
+There was not a significant difference between groups in the rate of major hemorrhagic events (HR, 0.88; 95% CI, 0.74 to 1.06) or death (HR, 0.82; 95% CI, 0.62 to 1.09).